ketamethane/tp/docs/UserGuide.md

 * Marks the tutorial at the specified `INDEX`.

 Example:
+_Refer to the next page for an example._
 * `marktut 1` marks the first tutorial from the tutorial list as done.
 <img src="images/ug-screenshots/marktut.png" alt="before" width="800">